apache/druid/docs/design/auth-model.md

 There are 3 possible resource name for the "SERVER" config resource type, `SERVER`, `STATUS` and `USER`.

-`SERVER` resoruce name covers following the end points, these are relevant for managing the cluster and can be used by cluster managers.
+`SERVER` resource name covers following the end points, these are relevant for managing the cluster and can be used by cluster managers.
 This resource name is used in SQL queries asking for server information see `SQL Permissions` section below.

 |Endpoint|Process Type|